DanteTheCreator/insightpedia/readme.md

 ## Running

 - Build and start containers
 - Have a server running in LM Studio, with LLM (app tested on Mistral). *If not using LM Studio, change api link in* ./analysis/analyzer.py
-- Make sure port 8000 is free
+- Make sure port 8000 is available

 ## Usage

 - You should be able to visit your localhost:8000 where you should see a single input and submit.
-You can submit different topics over and over again, app will take care of it in the background.
-App just submits answrs to the DB per assignment, it does not show results.
+You can submit different topics over and over again, the app will take care of it in the background.
+The app just submits answers to the DB per assignment, it does not show results.